 With the Predictable Plan your bill is fixed no matter what time of year it is and there isn't an exit fee.

 The launch of innovative pricing offers like the Origin Energy Predictable Plan sparks further competition in an already competitive energy market.
 This means that you can look forward to other energy providers launching new offers as well, leaving you with a lot more choice and saving options.

-So to stay tuned with what other big retailers like AGL and EnergyAustralia come up with next to pique your interest, and to compare the best gas and electricity plans for your home, check out Mozo’s free online energy comparison tool and the latest news in the energy sector.
+So to stay tuned with what other big retailers like AGL and EnergyAustralia come up with next to pique your interest, and to compare some of the best gas and electricity plans for your home, check out Mozo’s free online energy comparison tool and the latest news in the energy sector.